Hydra9268/ZGESO/README.md

 For example, 1.4.0.96.

 * `1` = Major version and authored by Zygor
-* `4` = Minor version authored by Zygor, or when a substantial amount of improvements are made by the Community
+* `4` = Minor version authored by Zygor, or when the Community makes a substantial amount of improvements
 * `0` = Bug fix version and authored by Zygor
 * `96` = Community version.
 Periodic updates based on the total number of Github commits.